nerskllc/Checkpoint-App/README.md

 ## 📐 The contribution workflow
 Here's a step-by-step guide to contributing code to Kanaries RATH:

-- Take a look at the existing [Issues](https://checkpoint.app) or create a new issue.
+- Take a look at the existing [Issues](https://github.com/genus-so/Checkpoint-App/issues) or create a new issue.
-- [Fork the Repo](https://checkpoint.app) from our GitHub.
+- Fork the Repo into your github account.
 Create a branch for any issue that you are working with, and commit your work.
-- Create a [Pull Request](https://checkpoint.app) (a.k.a.
+- Create a [Pull Request](pullreq.md) (a.k.a.
 Create a PR).
 We will review and process your Pull Request.
 - Now that your Pull Request has been approved, you've officially become a Genus Committer!

 ## 🐞 How can I report an issue?